Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

-Thermal fluctuations play a crucial rule in development of the helical order.
-At $T=0$, starting from a straight polymer initial configuration along $\hat{y}$, the polymer stretches out but never forms helices as forces arising from $U_c$ (or $U_d$) and $U_H$ act along the line joining the centres of the monomers.
-At $T>0$, thermal fluctuations introduce deviations in positions away from the straight line, which leads to forces along the $\hat{x}$ and the $\hat{z}$ directions, which in turn lead to the emergence of helical conformations when $U_c \neq 0$ (or $U_d\neq 0$).
-To test this, we ran a simulation at temperature $T=0$ starting from a uniformly curved initial condition such that the chain forms an arc in $x-y-z$ plane (details in supplementary).
-Such an initial conformation again leads to helical instabilities due to forces along the $x$ axis and the $z$ axes.
-This is substantiated by data in Fig.\ref{fig3}a for $U_c$ and $U_d$.
-Alternatively, starting from an initial conformation with small random displacements along $x$ and $z$ coordinates of the particles we still obtain a helical conformation at temperature $T=0$ as seen in Fig.\ref{fig3}b.
-Since the helical instabilities are triggered by random fluctuations due to thermal noise at finite $k_BT$, we do not have any control on the handedness of the chain.
+Thermal fluctuations provide the initial random forces which leads to the slight displacement of the monomers away from its initial straight line configuration which makes the linear configuration unstable.
+At temperature $T=0$, the polymer starting from a initial straight configuration along $\hat{y}$, stretches out to reach its minimum energy configuration in presence of $U_c$ but never forms helices as forces arising from $u_c$ (or $u_d$) and $u_H$ act along the line joining the centres of the monomers (refer movie S3 in Supplementary section).
+At temperature $T>0$ and for time $t/\tau >0$, the monomers move away from the straight line configuration, which leads to force components along the $\hat{x}$ and the $\hat{z}$ directions from $u_c$ and $u_b$, and results in the emergence of helical conformations when $U_c \neq 0$ (or $U_d\neq 0$).
+To establish these conclusions, we ran a simulations to calculate $H2$ and $H4$ at temperature $T=0$, however, starting from a uniformly curved initial condition such that the chain forms an arc in $x-y-z$ plane (refer Fig \ref{fig7}c).
+Such an initial conformation again leads to helical instabilities due to forces along the $x$ axis and the $z$ axes and therefore results in helices (as seen in data of Fig.\ref{fig7}a).
+Alternatively, starting from an initial configuration of a relatively straight polymer chain along the $y-$ axis but with small random displacements of all monomers along $x$ and $z$ coordinates maintaining temperature $k_BT=0$ (refer Fig. \ref{fig7}d), we still obtain a helical conformation of the polymer as seen in the data of Fig.\ref{fig7}. { Details of the initial conditions are described in the Supplementary section.}